Adaptive-Music/guitar-app/README.md

 * If the Frogophone is not detected, the text on the screen will indicate so, and it will await connection.

 * Use the settings screen to choose the key to play in, and instrument/octave/playing mode for both the frog and app users.
+Press the tick to save  your changes, or the cross to discard them.

 * Button presses on both frog and app will play the note with the selected instrument.